-Sanctions for violations of this policy must be determined based on the facts of each individual case.
-Sanctions are distinct from non-punitive supportive measures, such as no-contact orders or changes in housing assignments.
-Sanctions under this policy may be implemented only after the conclusion of a live hearing, or after voluntary acceptance of responsibility by a respondent.
+Sanctions for violations of his policy must be determined based on the facts of each individual case.
+Sanctions are distinct from ton punitive supportive measures, such as no-contact orders or changes in housing assignments.
+Sentions under this policy may be implemented only after the conclusion of a live hearing, or after voluntry acceptance of responsibility by a respondent.